robbmj/QtLogger/README.md

     LoggerCfg *cfg = new LoggerCfg(new QFile("log.txt"));
     Logger::init(cfg);
+    // run the application
+    Logger::destroy();

 logger takes responsibility for managing the memory allocated to the LoggerCfg object.
 Other configuration options include:

-    // If false logger will not write to stdout. defaults to true bool logToConsole,
+    // If false logger will not write to stdout.
+Defaults to true bool logToConsole,
-    // If set to false will only flush log messages when the buffer reaches its capasity. fefaults to true bool flushImmediatly,
+    // If set to false will only flush log messages when the buffer reaches its capasity.
+Defaults to true bool flushImmediatly,
-    // The default log lvl. if level is set to Debug all Verbose messages will be ignored. defaults to verbose logger::Level logLvl,
+    // The default log lvl. if level is set to Debug all Verbose messages will be ignored.
+Defaults to verbose logger::Level logLvl,
-    // If instantiated logger will write to the QIODevice. defaults to NULL QIODevice *logDest
+    // If instantiated logger will write to the QIODevice.
+Defaults to NULL QIODevice *logDest

 Log lvl options:
     Fatel, Critical, Warning, Info, Debug, Verbose

+In the example below logger will not print to stdout, it will not flush the buffer on each call, Verbose and Debug messages will be ignored and it will write to a file called log.txt.

+    LoggerCfg *cfg = new LoggerCfg(false, false, Info, new QFile("log.txt"));
+    Logger::init(cfg);
+    // run the application
+    Logger::destroy();